Petrophysical Properties: Core, Log & Test Data Integration for Reservoir Modeling

 Learning Objectives

-deduce reservoir properties from log interpretation and compare results to core measurements,
+Deduce reservoir properties from log interpretation and compare results to core measurements,

-define rock-types, determine electro-facies and derive K-Phi relationship,
+Define rock-types, determine electro-facies and derive K-Phi relationship,

-integrate cores, logs and well tests data for reservoir modeling.
+Integrate cores, logs and well tests data for reservoir modeling.

 Ways & Means